bittorf/measure_time-to-first-byte_TTFB/README.md

 How to measure the time my appserver needs to generate an answer:

-_how much internal processing time does my application server needs from
+_how much internal processing time does my application server need from
  receiving the http-request till outputting the first answer byte,
  regardless of the network conditions we do not control?_

 # TLDR! final conclusion

+**this is still wrong and needs more investigation!**
 Measuring timings with and without artifical latency gives the same time:

 ```